Abha Singh: Speeches

 Singh spoke at She/Talks Mumbai, an event organised by SheThePeople.TV in association with the Consulate General of Canada in Mumbai.

 Personal life

+Singh's father was a gallantry award-winning police officer.
+One of her primary influences was her mother who had the unique distinction of being the first woman from her village to attain Post-Graduation in 1961 from Allahabad University.

-She is married to Yogesh Pratap Singh, who formerly was an officer in the Indian Police force and currently serves as a lawyer in Bombay High Court.
-Her father too was a gallantry award-winning police officer.
+She is married to Yogesh Pratap Singh, who was formerly an officer in the Indian Police Service and currently serves as a lawyer in Bombay High Court.

 Rann-Samar Foundation

 Singh runs an NGO named Rann-Samar, which helps people who cannot afford legal assistance from professional lawyers.
 The foundation has helped construct toilets in rural areas and organizes beautician courses for women convicts in Lucknow Jail.

 Rann-Samar provides computer training to convicts of Lucknow Jail and Jaunpur Jail.
 Around 200 convicts have been trained in Lucknow Jail in a span of one year.